stilvoid/git-cube/README.md

 When you exit a terminal session by typing `exit` or pressing `ctrl-d`, git-cube will scan your current directory and if it's part of a git repository that contains uncommitted code, or commits that haven't been pushed to the remote, it will prompt you to take action before closing your session.

+If you quit a second time without tidying up, git-cube won't stop you :)

 ## Bugs

 I wrote this in a few minutes and it is very unlikely to be perfect.